-This tour is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the civil war around Madrid.
+This walking tour of John Cornford and Madrid’s Western Front is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the civil war around Madrid.
 Click on the icon to order your paperback or kindle copy

 contact us at firstname.lastname@example.org

 John Cornford was one of the young International Brigade volunteers.
 Born into a family of distinguished academics – he was Charles Darwin’s great grandson – Cornford graduated from Cambridge in 1936 with a First class degree.
 Like many anti-fascists of his generation, he was a communist and quickly joined the Spanish republican forces to fight in the civil war.
 Cornford was badly wounded in the fighting at university and a month later, on his 21st birthday, he was killed in action.
 His body has never been recovered.